 Exon 61 Skipping: A New Hope for Duchenne Muscular Dystrophy Patients

 Duchenne Muscular Dystrophy (DMD) is a devastating genetic disorder that primarily affects males, causing progressive muscle weakness and loss of function.
-For decades, the treatment options for DMD were limited, focusing mainly on managing symptoms and improving quality of life.
-However, recent advances in genetic therapies have brought new hope to patients and their families.
+Plus, for decades, the treatment options for DMD were limited, focusing mainly on managing symptoms and improving quality of life.
+On the flip side, recent advances in genetic therapies have brought new hope to patients and their families.
 One such breakthrough is exon skipping, a promising approach that aims to correct the underlying genetic defect in DMD.
-This article will delve into the science behind exon skipping, focusing specifically on exon 61 skipping, its therapeutic potential, and the role of the FDA in evaluating and approving these novel therapies.
+This article will dig into the science behind exon skipping, focusing specifically on exon 61 skipping, its therapeutic potential, and the role of the FDA in evaluating and approving these novel therapies.

 Understanding Duchenne Muscular Dystrophy

 Duchenne Muscular Dystrophy is caused by mutations in the DMD gene, which provides instructions for making dystrophin, a protein essential for muscle fiber stability and function.
-Without functional dystrophin, muscle cells become damaged and progressively weaken over time.
 The DMD gene is one of the largest in the human genome, making it prone to mutations.
+That said, without functional dystrophin, muscle cells become damaged and progressively weaken over time.
 These mutations often result in premature stop codons, leading to a truncated, non-functional dystrophin protein.

 The consequences of DMD are severe.
 Boys with DMD typically experience: